The Anatomy of a Credit Card

 What is a Service Code?

-PCI DSS defines the Service Code as, a
+PCI DSS defines the Service Code as a:

 “Three-digit or four-digit value in the magnetic stripe that follows the expiration date of the payment card on the track data.
 It is used for various things such as defining service attributes, differentiating between international and national interchange, or identifying usage restrictions.”